 - If you do need to withdraw funds for anything other than a qualified educational expense, you’ll need to pay income taxes on those earnings, as well as a 10% penalty on the earnings.

-Remember that saving for college doesn’t have to fall only on your shoulders.
+Remember that saving for college doesn’t have to fall on your shoulders alone.
 Aiming to save a down payment, asking friends and family to make gift contributions to your 529 plan, and having your child pay for a portion, as well as exploring alternative sources of college funding, such as scholarships, grants, and other financial aid, can all add up and make paying for college a reality.